General (scope, time limits)

-Asylum seekers who apply for international protection at the airport are transferred after the interview by the police to the building of the police station with the EAST and the rejection zone.
-On the basis of the first interview, the BFA decides whether the procedure shall be processed under the special regulations of the airport procedure, or if the case should be considered under the regular procedure and the asylum seeker should be summoned by the BFA.1
+Asylum seekers who apply for international protection at the airport are transferred after the interview by the police to the building of the police station with the initial reception centre and the rejection zone.
+On the basis of the first interview, the BFA decides whether the procedure shall be processed under the special regulations of the airport procedure, or if the case should be considered under the regular procedure and the asylum seeker should be summoned by the BFA.

 Under Article 33(1) AsylG, an asylum application lodged at the airport can only be rejected as inadmissible or dismissed on the merits on two grounds: